ramya1907/Cyclistic_Bikes_Analysis/README.md

 ## Contents

 - `cyclistic_analysis.R`: R script containing the data cleaning, exploration, and analysis code.
-- `case_study.Rmd`: R Markdown document with detailed analysis, visualizations, and key findings.
+- `Cyclistic Bikes Analysis.pdf`: PDF stating detailed steps, analysis, visualizations, and key findings created using R Markdown.

 Feel free to explore the code and documentation to understand the insights gained from the Cyclistic bike-share data.